-A derogation request may only be submitted where is related to a project, trial or demonstration that is directly relating to net zero, as defined in the Gas Transporters Licence Special Condition 1.1, and in accordance with the required evidenceincluding mandatory safety related information, and parameters as stated in the Derogations Guidance Document, both under general guidance and under specific use case guidance.
+1. A derogation request may only be submitted where is related to a project, trial or demonstration that is directly relating to net zero, as defined in the Gas Transporters Licence Special Condition 1.1, and in accordance with the required evidence including minimum required safety related information, and parameters as stated in the Derogations Guidance Document, both under general guidance and under specific use case guidance.